yashrajzala/Node-Red_greenhouse_v01/README.md

 ### **Adding New Sensors**
 1. Add sensor fields to input data
-2. Update validation in VPD calculator
+2. Update validation in node processors
-3. Add to averaging keys in Average calculator
+3. Add to VPD calculator if needed

 ### **Scaling to More Nodes**
 1. Extend data router switch cases
-2. Update averaging logic
+2. Add new node processor functions
-3. Adjust cache management
+3. Update VPD calculator logic

 ### **Performance Tuning**
 - Adjust timeout values for your environment
-- Modify cache freshness periods
+- Modify batch sizes for your data volume
-- Optimize batch sizes for your data volume
+- Optimize InfluxDB write frequency

 ## 📋 **Dependencies**